yongbingchen/yongbingchen.github.com/source/_posts/2013-03-11-bug-keep-on-reset-bt-will-crash-android.markdown

 2144     }
 {% endcodeblock %}

-c.3 Problem here is, we only need do a reset when turn off BT, then we can resue the BluetoothDeviceProfileState object after we turn it on again, but instead we removed it, so we need to create a new BluetoothDeviceProfileState object next time.
+Problem here is, we only need do a reset when turn off BT, then we can reuse the BluetoothDeviceProfileState object after we turn it on again, but Android removed it instead, then need to create a new BluetoothDeviceProfileState object next time.
 If we did not remove the object every time we turn off BT, then the issue disappeared.

-My comments:
+*My comments:*
-1. For Java class who will claim system resource, we must declare corresponding interface to release them, GC can not do this job for us.
+For Java class who claims system resource in its construction method, we must declare corresponding interface to release them, GC can not do this job for us.